NicoHood/SecureLoader/Readme.md

 ### Assumptions
 * The attacker has full physical access of the device.
-* The device can be opened an an ISP can be used without a visible change.
+* The device can be opened and an ISP can be used without a visible change.
 * The attacker is able to steal the device and put it back at any time.
-* The initial vendor password is kept secure until the device has arrived.
+* The initial password is kept secure by the vendor until the user requests it.
 * The AVR is programmed with the correct fuses.
-* The bootloader password is kept secure.
-(Still got firmware integrity check)
-* A PC virus could upload a malicious firmware (button press, checksum and firmware integrity check)
-* **The firmware cannot hack the bootloader (Still got firmware integrity check).
-TODO**
-* The user (or the flashing tool) is responsible for not uploading malicious firmware.

 ### Bootloader Mode/Device Start TODO name
 0. Device startup, always run the bootloader (BOOTRST=0)